 Methods

-The BreastPathQ training set contains 2579 patches extracted from 96 whole slide images.
+The BreastPathQ dataset contains 2579 patches extracted from 96 whole slide images.
 The whole slide images were made from breast tissue obtained from 64 patients.
-The training set has one tumour cellularity score assigned per patch [4].
-The training set was split up into three parts based on the patient ID to create our own training, validation and test datasets.
+Each patch has one tumour cellularity score assigned to it [4].
+The dataset was split up into three parts based on the patient ID to create our own training, validation and test datasets.
 45 patients had their associated patches turned into 1489 train patches, 8 patients and their 429 patches became the validation dataset, and 10 patients and their 476 patches became the test dataset.
 This split is also shown in Table 1.

-Table 1: T BreastPathQ training newhe augmentation techniques and their range values.
+Table 1: The BreastPathQ training dataset split into a new training set, validation set and test set.